-When you install carpet on your staircase, this is what Hollywood carpet stairs could look like in your home.
-This provides a very clean look that is achievable in any home.
+When you install carpet on your staircase, this is what Hollywood Carpet Stairs could look like in your home.
+These stairs provide a very clean look that is achievable in any home.

 If you are looking for a renovation project that will provide the biggest visual update to your home, consider an update to your staircase!
 We just did a face-lift to our lackluster staircase with a pattern design to draw attention to the space that was typically overlooked.
 I’m sharing with you a few considerations on what to think about when carpeting your staircase through my own experience.

 Before Staircase Photos